JimDesu/basis-lang/spec.md

 Messages form a **forest** &mdash; a collection of independent hierarchies, each rooted at a user-declared root.
 There is no language-imposed Top message, no universal ancestor analogous to Java's `Exception`.
 This is a deliberate design commitment.
 A universal ancestor invites generic catch-and-bind-anything practice, the very pattern that makes failure handling sloppy in languages that have one.
 The forest structure forces programs that bind a payload to commit to which hierarchies they understand.
 Code that wants to catch anything without binding can use the bare `|` form &mdash; that idiom is preserved without admitting Top as a type.

 A downstream module **may extend** the hierarchy of an imported message by declaring new children of a foreign root or of any imported descendant.
-The failure-message hierarchy participates in the same coherence machinery as class instances (&sect;9.15, &sect;9.17): intra-module uniqueness, cross-module specificity ranking, orphan permissibility, import-time competition warning.
+The failure-message hierarchy is governed by intra-module uniqueness and open downstream extension (&sect;9.17, Appendix H.8); a named-selection mechanism in the style of &sect;9.15 is an acknowledged, deliberately deferred question.
 Payload-class covariance (&sect;4.8) keeps the extension safe &mdash; a parent-class handler observes any descendant's payload through the parent's class operations only, so new descendants cannot widen what a parent-class handler sees.

 A **failure set** is a set of messages.
 A command's signature carries a failure-set component declaring which messages the command may emit, expressed either as an explicit list or as the closure-at-or-below of a higher-level message.
 By convention, a set listing `Net` denotes "any message at-or-below `Net`"; a set listing several messages denotes the union of their respective at-or-below closures.